dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 This compiled binding approach provides the following benefits:

 - Improved data binding performance by resolving binding expressions at compile-time rather than runtime.
-- Compile-time validation of binding expressions enables a better developer troubleshooting experience because invalid bindings are reported as build errors.
+- A better developer troubleshooting experience because invalid bindings are reported as build errors.
 - Intellisense while editing.

 Not all methods can be used to define a binding.
 The expression must be a simple property access expression.
 The following examples show valid and invalid binding expressions: